verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 ## Compile C++ to WebAssembly with Clang

 It is not easy to be a master at compiling C++ programs because the compiler has thousands of options to control the compiling and linking process.
 As a curious developer, we can debug the LLVM and clang source code to understand how it works.
-Let's start from the famous `hello world` program.
+Let's start with the famous `hello world` program.

 ```cpp
 #include <stdio.h>